Pi Puppids

 The pi Puppids are a meteor shower associated with the comet 26P/Grigg-Skjellerup.
+The meteoroid streams approach the Sun at around 37 km/s and have to overtake Earth that is orbiting the Sun at 30 km/s, resulting in atmospheric entry at a relatively slow 15 km/s.

-The meteor stream was viewable around April 23 but only in years around the parent comet's perihelion date, the last being in 2003.
-However, as the planet Jupiter has now perturbed the comet's perihelion to beyond Earth's orbit it is uncertain how strong the shower will be in the future.
+The meteor stream is viewable around April 24 but only in years around the parent comet's perihelion date, the next being in 2023.
+However, in 1999 the planet Jupiter perturbed the comet's perihelion to beyond Earth's orbit, and it is uncertain how strong the shower will be in the future.

-The pi Puppids get their name because their radiant appears to lie in the constellation Puppis, at around Right ascension 112 degrees and Declination −45 degrees.
+The pi Puppids get their name because their radiant appears to lie in the constellation Puppis, at around right ascension 112 degrees and declination −45 degrees.
 This made them only visible to southern observers.

 They were discovered in 1972 and have been observed about every 5 years - at each perihelion passage of the comet - but often at very low rates per hour.

+2019

+With a large error bar, the Pi Puppids may have briefly reached a Zenithal hourly rate of around 380 on 17 April 2019.
+Comet 26P/Grigg-Skjellerup had come to perihelion in October 2018.